compose-generator/ccom/docs/docs/usage.md

 - The input file / string with conditional sections to an output file / string
 - The single mode, which can evaluate a single statement list to a boolean

-Here is an example for a input file, in this case a YAML file: <br>
+Here is an example for an input file, in this case a YAML file: <br>
 ```yaml
 build: ${{SPRING_MAVEN_SOURCE_DIRECTORY}}
 restart: always